-As such, in m-reps each internal medial atom can be identified as an element of the eight-dimensional space $G = \mathbb{R}^3 \times \mathbb{R}^+ \times S^2 \times S^2$.
-For atoms on the boundary of the mesh, there is an extra parameter (with value in \mathbb{R}^+ .
-See [21]).
+As such, in m-reps each internal medial atom can be identified as an element of the eight-dimensional space $G = \mathbb{R}^3 \times \mathbb{R}^+ \times S^2 \times S^2$ .
+For atoms on the boundary of the mesh, there is an extra parameter (with value in $\mathbb{R}^+$ .
+See Pizer et al. (2003b)).
 For simplicity, in this paper we assume all atoms are elements of G.

-In our current scheme, an m-rep figure is a sheet of medial atoms represented by a quadrilateral mesh of atoms with spacing determined through the analysis of the training population [19].
+In our current scheme, an m-rep figure is a sheet of medial atoms represented by a quadrilateral mesh of atoms with spacing determined through the analysis of the training population (Styner and Gerig, 2001).
 It describes a slab-like object or object part.
-The four-adjacency in the mesh determines the atom neighbor relationship (see 1(b)).
-A smooth boundary surface of a figure is generated by an algorithm (we presently use a subdivision surface method [22]) that approximates the boundary positions and normals implied by each atom.
-An m-rep object corresponds to a geometric object and is generally represented by a linked figural model:

-a main figure describes the main section of an object; various sub-figures, each of which described by a single medial sheet, represent different branches, protrusions or indentations.
+The four-adjacency in the mesh determines the atom neighbor relationship (see Fig. 1(b)).
+A smooth boundary surface of a figure is generated by an algorithm (we presently use a subdivision surface method (Thall, 2004)) that approximates the boundary positions and normals implied by each atom.
+An m-rep object corresponds to a geometric object and is generally represented by a linked figural model: a main figure describes the main section of an object; various sub-figures, each of which described by a single medial sheet, represent different branches, protrusions or indentations.
 Finally, an object complex is made up of individual objects.
 With m-reps, the inter-object, inter-figure, and inter-atom relations can be effectively described by appropriate sets of atom transformations, which are in turn describable by basic transformations such as translation, scaling, and rotation.
-Fig. 1(b) illustrates an example of this hierarchy of representations for a pair of pubic bones.
+Figure 1(b) illustrates an example of this hierarchy of representations for a pair of pubic bones.

 The m-rep framework allows geometric features at different positions and scale levels to be explicitly described.
-Furthermore, the medial structure, which is determined by a training population, provides a multi-scale intrinsic coordinate system [23].
+Furthermore, the medial structure, which is determined by a training population, provides a multi-scale intrinsic coordinate system (Pizer et al., 2003c).
 This establishes correspondence among a population and makes m-reps extremely well suited for statistical analysis of shapes.
 The issue of how to choose the spacing of the medial atoms so that all the members of a population are in optimal correspondence is beyond the scope of this paper.
-The ideas in [24, 25] are certainly relevant.
+The ideas in Merck et al. (2005) and Davies et al. (2002) are certainly relevant.